VncsRaniery/To-Do-List-App/README.md

   <h2 align="center">To Do List App</h2>

-  Página simples para programar e organizar suas tarefas diárias,<br> utilizando HTML, CSS e JavaScript.
+  Página simples de uma To do List para tarefas do dia a dia,<br> utilizando React, JavaScript e CSS.

   <a href="#"><strong>➥ Demo Website</strong></a>